The Value of Play

 The kind of play where you make up a theatre performance with your own homemade costumes and a castle setting made out of giant building blocks.

-Just this evening I was listening as my (amazing) husband played in this way with our three children.
+Just this evening I was listening as my (amazing) husband played in this way with our children.
 The boys’ bunk had been transformed into Narnia’s Dawn Treader, and the battle was on.
 There was hollering and laughter and imaginations were soaring.
 It was pure joy to witness.
 And even deeper joy for the children as they took on the roles of Prince Caspian, Lucy, Edmund, and of course, the valiant mouse, Reepicheep.

 This is the kind of play that children desperately need.